uhef/Oskari-Routing/README.md

 Backend module that implements proprietary A\* Algorithm and supports A\* Algorithm of pgRouting.

+At the moment the proprietary A\* Algorithm can handle one-directional road links whereas pgRouting can not.

+On the other hand pgRouting A\* Algorithm is considerable faster than the proprietary A\* Algorithm.

+Proprietary A\* Algorithm could be sped up considerably by implementing `fi.nls.oskari.routing.Graph` that would less database queries than the `fi.nls.oskari.routing.PgRoutingTableGraph` that the A\* Algorithm uses at the moment.

+Currently the routing algorithms route from existing node to an existing node.
+Start and end node are selected according to which node is closest to the coordinates provided.
+This could be improved so that routing can start from any point on edge and end on any point on edge.

 ### Miscellaneous enhancements

 * Database enhancements needed for routing